uktrade/github-standards/README.md

 1. Edit the TRUFFLEHOG_VERSION variable and set it to the new desired version.
 This version must have a corresponding image tag on the [trufflehog dockerhub page](https://hub.docker.com/r/trufflesecurity/trufflehog/tags)
 1. Create a new github release following the [release instructions](#releasing)

+# Presidio

+To limit the risk of personal data leaks, we use Microsoft Presidio for scanning files to detect any personal information such as email address and name.

+## Excluding false positives

+If Presidio has detected potential personal data in your repo during a scan that you know is a false positive, you can exclude this from future Presidio scans.
+Presidio only allows exclusions of an entire file, you cannot exclude individual lines.
+To exclude a file from Presidio:

+- If this file doesn't already exist, create a file at the root of the repository called `personal-data-exclusions.txt`
+- This file contains list of regexes to exclude from Presidio, separated by a newline.
+Add the filename in your repository you want to exclude as a new entry in this file

 # Bandit

-Bandit is used for scannning python repositories to find common security issues.
+Bandit is used for scanning python repositories to find common security issues.
 Bandit scans are performed using an org level github action, and focused on finding high severity issues that require immediate developer attention when a PR is raised

 ## Upgrading bandit